 “The whole purpose of ORC was to target specifically these kinds of communities on campus,” Rovira said, detailing the strong alliance between her club and Outdoor Adventures, and expressing her hopes that together, the two organizations can make the U’s burgeoning outdoor culture an inclusive one.
 “Everyone deserves to be outside.”

-Kate Lui, a freshman who frequents the facility, praised the welcoming community that has formed around Outdoor Adventures.
+Kate Lui, a sophomore who frequents the facility, praised the welcoming community that has formed around Outdoor Adventures.

 The COVID-19 pandemic has thus far limited the capacity inside Outdoor Adventures, but both Joyce and Rovira have expressed interest in organizing camping trips through the program off campus.
 Prospective destinations include Max Patch, North Carolina and Peace River, Florida, though plans remain tentative.